 Note: If your PDF Editor is managed by Foxit Admin Console (a cloud-based portal that serves for administrators to manage Foxit products/services in an organization), there will be a prompt window to let you activate it for further use, depending on the activation mode defined by Admin Console.
 You need to contact your administrator for the activation.
 See also Foxit Admin Console.

 Deactivating Foxit PDF Editor

-You can deactivate Foxit PDF Editor on one machine in order to activate on another.
-To deactivate Foxit PDF Editor, click Help > Deactivate.
+You can deactivate Foxit PDF Editor on one machine to activate it on another device.
+To deactivate Foxit PDF Editor, follow these steps: